 |Average height||6 feet|

-Black bears have a great sense for smelling and hearing, which make them very curious creatures.
+Black bears have a great sense of smelling and hearing, which makes them very curious creatures.
 Though their curiosity may spark encounters, black bear attacks are very rare because they tend to be less aggressive than brown bears.
 However, with human encroachment on bear habitats, black bear attacks are not unheard of and should be taken seriously.

 Here’s how to survive a bear attack from a black bear: